Picture this: You are on your way home from a hard day of work.

 Heck, some moms spend their entire life making the same mistakes.

-I was there.
 I was on the verge of tearing my hair out at certain points, I frequently screamed into my pillow to muffle the sounds, I regularly broke into tears when I couldn’t hold them in anymore.

 I even had to put my career as an educator on hold because I was in no state to teach other children when I was so preoccupied and overwhelmed by my own that I didn’t even know if I had brought my head to work or not.